Why Iran's Economy Has Not Collapsed Amid U.S. Sanctions And 'Maximum Pressure'

 But over the past four decades, Iran has had a lot of experience with sanctions and has learned to withstand their impact, he says.
 And it's no different this time.

 Both the World Bank and the International Monetary Fund estimate Iran's GDP is on track to decline by roughly 9% this year.
 (Iran's own estimates are lower, Salehi-Isfahani says).
-Compare that to the late 1970s and early 1980s, when the U.S. imposed sanctions after Americans were held hostage at the U.S. embassy in Tehran — at that time, Iran's GDP per capita dropped by 50%, according to Salehi-Isfahani.
+Compare that to the 1970s and late 1980s, when the U.S. imposed sanctions after Americans were held hostage at the U.S. embassy in Tehran — at that time, Iran's GDP per capita dropped by 50%, according to Salehi-Isfahani.

 The World Bank and IMF estimates of economic decline take into account a sharp drop in Iran's oil exports.
 Before the U.S. pulled out of the 2015 nuclear deal in May 2018, Iran was exporting about 2 million barrels of crude oil a day.
 Now it's estimated that Iran exports between 300,000 and 500,000 barrels daily, most of that to China, says Esfandyar Batmanghelidj, the founder of Bourse and Bazaar, an organization that tracks developments in Iran's economy.